What is Political Risk?

 Learning from the Annual Reports

-Political risk, important parts from the 2020 Annual Report, Hannover Re
+Political risk, from the Annual Report, Hannover Re

 Credit, Surety and Political Risks